Thorpdale, Victoria: The Town today

 Today, the Thorpdale township is becoming smaller and smaller as more farming families opt to live in larger townships such as Trafalgar.
 The national decline in consumption of potatoes is making even farming difficult in the small town.

 The town has an Australian rules football team competing in the Mid Gippsland Football League.

 Potato farming

 In late 2008, the town was hit by the news that a potato disease (potato cyst nematode) had been found among its crops.
 The disease is not harmful to humans but can significantly reduce crop yields.
 Thorpdale farms were quarantined and banned from exporting potatoes interstate and overseas.
 Interstate trade has since resumed.

 Attractions

-The township holds the Thorpdale Potato Festival each year on the Victorian Labour Day holiday in March, although it was not held from 2002 to 2015, after the insurance cost became too great for the small community to bear.
+The township holds the Thorpdale Potato Festival every second year on the Sunday before Victorian Labour Day holiday in March, although it was not held from 2002 to 2015, after the insurance cost became too great for the small community to bear.
 The festival features potato sack races, Historic machinery, eating contests, market stalls, and much more.
 The lush farming surrounds give the town a peaceful rural atmosphere and there are several scenic sights nearby, including the Narracan Falls, Trafalgar South Lookout and Henderson's Gully.